ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-plan.md

 ## {{site.data.keyword.cloud_notm}} region and zone availability for {{site.data.keyword.vcf-vpc-short}} deployment
 {: #vpc-vcf-plan-region}

 The ESXi servers in {{site.data.keyword.vcf-vpc-short}} are built on Bare Metal Servers on {{site.data.keyword.vpc_short}}.
-Therefore, you can deploy instances only in {{site.data.keyword.cloud}} data centers that meet the requirements for {{site.data.keyword.vpc_short}} bare metal server profiles that are supported by {{site.data.keyword.vcf-vpc-short}}.
+Therefore, you can deploy instances only in {{site.data.keyword.cloud}} data centers that meet the requirements for {{site.data.keyword.vpc_short}} bare metal profiles that are supported by {{site.data.keyword.vcf-vpc-short}}.

-The following Bare Metal Server profiles are supported:
+The following bare metal profiles are supported:
 * `bx2d-metal-96×384`
 * `mx2d-metal-96x768`

-For more information about {{site.data.keyword.vpc_short}} bare metal servers by region, see [Profile availability by region](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-profile-availability-by-region).
+For more information about {{site.data.keyword.vpc_short}} bare metal servers by region, see [Profile configurations](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-servers-profile-list) and [Generation 2 (x2 and x2d) bare metal profiles availability by region](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-profile-availability-by-region).

 ## {{site.data.keyword.cloud_notm}} quotas and service limits
 {: #vpc-vcf-plan-limits}